tmargolis/SSE-LinearRegression/README.md

 ```

 ### `simple` function
-The first function is a Tensorflow function that manually creates a session to run the linear regression expression y=Wx + b.
+The first function is a TensorFlow function that manually creates a session to run the linear regression expression y=Wx + b.
 We iterate over the `BundledRows` and extract the numerical values, which we then use with placeholders to train our Tensorflow model using a Gradient Descent Optimizer.
 After training, we once again run through all x values to derive the predicted y values.
 Finally, we transform the results into the desired form in order to return them to the Sense client.

 ```python
     @staticmethod